rafaelmorgado6/SI-I/SNAKE/README.md

 `python -m pygame.examples.aliens`

 ## Project Structure
+snake-ai/
+├── agent.py # Contains the intelligent agent logic
+├── student.py # Client script for AI-controlled snake
+├── client.py # Client script for manual control
+├── server.py # Game server (single-player or multiplayer)
+├── viewer.py # Visual interface for observing the game
+├── game/ # Game logic and mechanics
+├── README.md # Project documentation
+└── requirements.txt # Python dependencies

 ## How it works

 1. **Agent Decision Logic**:
-   - The agent analyzes the game state provided by the server.
+   - The agent (`student.py`) analyzes the game state provided by the server.
    - Uses `tree_search` to explore possible moves and selects the best one based on a heuristic:
      - Proximity to food.
      - Safety (avoiding collisions and venoms).